zavsnar/knowledge_base/kafka_definitive_guide.md

 # Kafka Cluster Settings

 ## Retention

+_offsets.retention.minutes_ - how long Kafka saves committed offsets in a consumer group.
+By default, 7 days.
+After that amount of time committed offsets will be emptied and consumers on connecting to the group will be considered brand new and can start fetching from the beginning of the partition.

 Defines the lifetime of messages in a topic.
 Messages are written on disk by batches (**segments**).
 And retention applied to segments not to single messages.
 We can set _log.retention.ms_ or _log.retention.bytes_ what does meet first that will be applied.
 Retention can be set for a topic.